FAQ

 What happens during the days of the Ostana Prize?

 The first evening is usually dedicated to welcoming the participants and a salutation from the organisers and authorities.
-The Ostana Prize is actually a real Prize, and so awards are being given to significant personalities that have worked to defend their mother tongues.
+Ostana Prize is actually a real Prize, and so awards are being given to significant personalities that have worked to defend their mother tongues.

-In the evening, the Occitan local culture becomes alive and sparkly with improvised musical performances and lots of dancing, and then we have dinner together ‘in convivéncia’ (the art of being together in harmony).
+In the evening, Occitan local culture becomes alive and sparkly with improvised musical performances and lots of dancing, and then we have dinner together ‘in convivéncia’ (the art of being together in harmony).

-Sunday is the day when the award ceremony takes place, and other artistic performances as well.
+Sunday’s the day when the award ceremony takes place, and other artistic performances as well.
 In this year’s edition, Sunday is full with new beautiful activites that are not to be missed!

 How can I get to Ostana?